Intellias scholarship program has a winner

 The winner is Ryan Xu from the State University of New York at Buffalo.

 Our team was impressed not only by Ryan’s academic results but also by his software-related experience in Autonomous Racecar development and other engineering projects.
 We wish Ryan the best in developing his engineering enthusiasm into a very fulfilling engineering career.
 Keep going Ryan, you’re on the right track!

-Intellias is pleased to announce our first software engineering scholarship program.
+Intellias is pleased to announce that we are continuing our software engineering scholarship program for 2018-2019 years.
 Our goal is to provide an educational grant for high school seniors, college students, and graduate students from the USA, who are passionate about software engineering.

 Scholarship amount: $1000